 Words by Sinead Dunne - moonsYOGA

-Sinead Dunne, better known as “moonsYOGA”, is our expert on all things yoga.
-With her unique style, vibrant energy and beautiful yoga sequences, we are thrilled to have her as our very own maven46 insider.
+Sinead Dunne, better known as “moonsYOGA” is our expert on all things yoga.
+With her unique style, vibrant energy and beautiful yoga sequences, we are thrilled to announce her as our very own maven46 insider.
+Keep an eye out for her next piece which will be coming to you monthly.

 [RoyalSlider Error] Username maven46mag not found